Skip to content

 --overwrite Overwrite existing template

--T, --template name:tag Name and tag to save template as
+-T, --template name:tag Name and tag to save template as.
+Default tag is "latest".

 sync Sync OpCenter template library with the MemVerge template repository